Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Time Series Forecasting

-**[Time-Series Forecasting](https://docs.snowflake.com/en/user-guide/snowflake-cortex/ml-functions/forecasting)** employs a machine learning algorithm to predict future data by using historical time series data.
+**[Time-Series Forecasting](https://docs.snowflake.com/en/user-guide/snowflake-cortex/ml-functions/forecasting)** employs a machine learning (ML) algorithm to predict future data by using historical time series data.

-Forecasting is part of **Snowflake Cortex, Snowflake’s intelligent, fully-managed AI and ML service**.
+**Forecasting** is part of **[ML Functions](https://docs.snowflake.com/en/guides-overview-ml-functions#time-series-functions) in Snowflake Cortex, Snowflake’s intelligent, fully-managed AI and ML service**.

 **Forecasting**: Consider a use case where you want to **predict expected production output** based on a flow sensor.
 In this case, you could **generate a time series forecast** for a single tag looking forward one day for a flow sensor.